An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

-\begin{rem} In the setting of Remark~\ref{rem:why only fully faithful functors} (i.e.\ of a $p$-adic version of the Fargues--Scholze conjecture, probably formulated using the results of Mann~\cite{https://doi.org/10.48550/arxiv.2206.02022}), the functors~$\fA$ and~$\fB$ will presumably be induced by the functors $i_!$ and $i^!$, where $i$ is the inclusion of the open stratum $[*/G(F)]\into \Bun_G$. \end{rem}
+\begin{rem} In the setting of Remark~\ref{rem:why only fully faithful functors} (i.e.\ of a $p$-adic version of the Fargues--Scholze conjecture), the functors~$\fA$ and~$\fB$ will presumably be induced by the functors $i_!$ and $i^!$, where $i$ is the inclusion of the open stratum $[*/G(F)]\into \Bun_G$. \end{rem}

 We can use the calculations of the previous section to investigate the functor~$\fB$ in the cases of~$\PGL_2(\Qp)$ and~$\PGL_2(\Q_{p^2})$.
-This will allow us to connect the conjectures of this paper to the more traditional approach to the $p$-adic and mod~ $p$ local Langlands correspondences via the cohomology of Shimura curves, and in particular to the hope that it is possible to associate to each representation $\rhobar:\Gal_{\Q_{p^2}}\to\GL_2(\Fpbar)$ a specific admissible representation of~$\GL_2(\Q_{p^2})$, which is determined by its occurence in any (that is to say, every!) global context related to a global lift of~$\rhobar$ (see for example \cite[Q.\ 3.11]{MR2827792}).
+(Of course, this is not precisely the setting of Conjecture~\ref{conj: Banach functor}, but the above remarks go over unchanged to this case.)
+This will allow us to connect the conjectures of this paper to the more traditional approach to the $p$-adic and mod~ $p$ local Langlands correspondences via the cohomology of Shimura curves, and in particular to the hope that it is possible to associate to each representation $\rhobar:\Gal_{\Q_{p^2}}\to\GL_2(\Fpbar)$ a specific admissible representation of~$\GL_2(\Q_{p^2})$, which is determined by its occurrence in any (that is to say, every!) global context related to a global lift of~$\rhobar$ (see for example \cite[Q.\ 3.11]{MR2827792}).
 We return to this theme in Remark~\ref{rem: we expect a unique supersingular pi with skyscraper H0} below.

 We can study the expected properties of~$\fB$ by means of the expected compatibility of~$\fA$ with Taylor--Wiles patching.
-Let~$F/\Qp$ be arbitrary, and let~$\cX$ be the stack of rank 2 $(\varphi,\Gamma)$-modules with determinant~$\varepsilon^{-1}$; and let~$L_\infty$ be the (hypothetical, for $F\ne \Qp$) pro-coherent sheaf which is a kernel for~$\fA$, in the sense that Then the adjoint functor is given by \numequation \fB(\cF):= \RHom_{\pro-\cO_{\cX}}(L_{\infty},\cF).\end{equation}
+Let~$F/\Qp$ be arbitrary, and let~$\cX$ be the stack of rank~2 $(\varphi,\Gamma)$-modules with determinant~$\varepsilon^{-1}$; and let~$L_\infty$ be the (hypothetical, for $F\ne \Qp$) pro-coherent sheaf which is a kernel for~$\fA$, in the sense that Then the adjoint functor is given by \numequation \fB(\cF):= \RHom_{\pro-\cO_{\cX}}(L_{\infty},\cF).\end{equation}